quasarframework/quasar-framework.org/source/guide/commit-message-format.md

-title: Recommended Commit Message Format
+title: Commit Message Format
 type: guide
 order: 5
 ---

+## Overview
 This format will help with the *$ quasar release* command when generating the automatic changelog or recommending a version.
 Using other format breaks parts of the *release* commands.